 Communication within the network

 The virtual network routes created for each subnet define the paths for sending traffic among instances within the network using private IP addresses.
-For one instance to be able to communicate with another, appropriate firewall rules must also be configured because every VPC network has an implied deny firewall rule for ingress traffic.
+For one instance to be able to communicate with another, appropriate firewall rules must also be configured because every network has an implied deny firewall rule for ingress traffic.

 Except for the